Managing DaemonSets with Cast AI

 Solution 1: Rebalancing

 One possible solution is to rebalance your cluster or just the nodes where the DaemonSets don't fit.
-CAST AI takes DaemonSet requests into consideration and will create the right-sized nodes to accommodate the new or changed DaemonSet pods.
+Cast AI considers DaemonSet requests and will create the right-sized nodes to accommodate the new or changed DaemonSet pods.

-This solution is viable if you're dealing with a new DaemonSet or the DaemonSet isn't critical and you can tolerate some pods being unavailable temporarily.
+This solution is viable if you're dealing with a new DaemonSet, the DaemonSet isn't critical, and you can tolerate some pods being unavailable temporarily.

 Solution 2: Using priority classes

-Another solution is a little more complex but is suitable for situations where you can't afford your DaemonSet pods going down - adding a system-cluster-critical
+Another solution is a little more complex, but it suitable for situations where you can't afford your DaemonSet pods going down - adding a system-cluster-critical

 priority class to your DaemonSet.
 If the DaemonSet pods don't fit when recreated, the Scheduler will evict lower-priority class pods to make room for the DaemonSet.